-MiFID II is a European directive1 (hereinafter 'MiFID II').
+MiFID II is a European directive1 (hereinafter 'MiFID II') and stands for 'Markets in Financial Instruments Directive II'.
 It aims at strengthening European financial markets, reinforcing the protection of investors in the financial services industry and therefore at providing more transparency and protection for all the Clients of the Eurobank Private Bank Luxembourg S.A. (the "Bank").

-The aforementioned European text has been implemented into Luxembourg law by a law (the "Law") and a Grand-Ducal Regulation (the "Regulation")2 which both entered into force on 4 June 2018.
+The aforementioned European text has been implemented into Luxembourg law by a law (the "MiFID II Law") and a Grand-Ducal Regulation (the "Regulation") which both entered into force on 4 June 2018.